kubevirt/kubevirtci/kubeadm-1.9.3/README.md

 ```bash
 docker run --privileged --rm -v /var/run/docker.sock:/var/run/docker.sock rmohr/cli:latest run --nodes 2 --base rmohr/kubeadm-1.9.3
 ```

+`--background` can be added to the `run` subcommand to exit the script after the initial provisioning of all vms is done.
+If an error occures during the initialization, the whole cluster is toren down.

 ## SSH into a running machine

 Running `cli` directly: